-Web application for the measurement of the Weber fraction in the field of acoustics Digital scale Plate Set of base weights (metal cylinders) Set of difference weights (metal circles)
+Web application for the measurement of the Weber fraction in the field of acoustics

+Digital scale

+Plate

+Set of base weights BW (metal cylinders)

+Set of difference weights (metal circles)

-- 1. The experimental person (EP) holds a given base weight (plate and metal cylinders) in hands with eyes closed. - 2.
+- 1. The experimental person (EP) holds a given base weight BW (plate and metal cylinders) in hands with eyes closed. - 2.
 The experimentalist (E) adds and removes the small weight units (metal circles) called difference weights and EP has to decide if the weight increases or decreases. - 3.
 The experiment starts at the minimal value of the difference weight (smallest circles) and continues by increasing the difference weight (add/remove bigger weight units /or more biggest weight units together if needed/ when E fails to detect correctly the change 3 times in row). - 4.
-The aim is to find out the discrimination threshold (minimal recognizable weight difference) for every base weight. - 5.
+The aim is to find out the discrimination threshold (minimal recognizable weight difference) for every base weight BW. - 5.
 Minimal recognizable weight difference has to be confirmed repeatedly (at least three times in row). - 6.
-Three different base weights (plate only, plate with 2 metal cylinders, plate with 4 metal cylinders) are used. - 7.
+Three different base weights BW (plate with 2, 4 and 6 metal cylinders) are used. - 7.
 Experiment should be repeated for every person in a group. - 8.
 Experiment results have to be recorded and evaluated in a suitable software.